 Vertical Wood Mold: Made with the same care and craftsmanship as our wildly popular Baltic Birch Molds, these exquisite molds are hand crafted here in Bellingham, Washington.
 The vertical style allows for unique and creative swirling and layering techniques that will wow your friends and customers.

 Our vertical mold holds approximately 4 pounds of soap and creates a soap log that is 3 3/8" x 2 3/8" x 12".
-Cleverly held together on one side with 6 wingnuts, sliding out your finished soap is a breeze.
+One side of the mold slides up, allowing you easy access to your soap.
 Also includes an optional center divider for creating unusual looking split swirls.
 Liners fit snugly together so lining your molds is not necessary but the liners are not snug enough to work with melt and pour so we recomend cold and hot process soap only with this mold.

 We recommend hand washing all of your molds and pieces to make sure they last a lifetime